embEDUx/documentation/usage/linux/README.md

 ```

-Only edit *kernel_version* to the name of the *base* branch and *platform_dtb*
+Only edit *kernel_version* to the name of the *base* branch (eg. 3.17.2) and
-to the desired platform dtb file.
-This base file must exist within the kernel
+*platform_dtb* to the desired platform dtb file (eg. bcm2835-rpi-b.dtb).
+The
+sources for this dtb file must exist within the kernel sources!
+If it doesn't
-sources!
-If it doesn't exist, please add it with a user patch.
+exist, please add it with a user patch.

+#### User patches

+The only possibility to extend the kernel sources with external files is with
+patches.
+These patchs have to be in the root folder of the *platform* branch.
+They will be automatically patched during the build process.

 ## Uboot